-Higher degree of pre-excitation, the Delta wave is more accentuated, the QRS complex is wider, and the repolarization disorders appear.
+In higher degree of pre-excitation, the delta wave is more accentuated, the QRS complex is wider, and the repolarization disorders appear.

-EKG showing sinus beats alternating with pre-excitation beats (Shortened PR interval, Widened QRS complex, T wave disturbance).
+EKG showing sinus beats alternating with pre-excitation beats (short PR interval, wide QRS complex, and negative T wave).

 “Concealed” Accessory Pathways

-When the pathway presents retrograde-only conduction (from Ventricle to Atrium) it is still capable of causing orthodromic atrioventricular reentry tachycardia (see below).
+A “concealed” accessory pathways presents retrograde-only conduction (from ventricle to atrium), but it is still capable of causing orthodromic atrioventricular reentry tachycardia (see below).

 Tachycardia in Wolff-Parkinson-White Syndrome